Patrick Moran (Irish republican): Arrest and detention

-During the Bloody Sunday action to wipe out a group of British spies in Dublin, on 21 November 1920, Moran headed the IRA squad that killed two men in the Gresham Hotel in O'Connell Street: Leonard Wilde, a former British Consul in Spain, and Patrick Joseph MacCormack, a World War I veteran and ex-jockey.
-MacCormack's mother, Kate, a veteran of the Land War and relative of Michael Davitt who lived in Dun Laoghaire, mounted a vigorous campaign to clear her son's name of the allegation that he was a British spy.
+During the Bloody Sunday action to wipe out a group of Dublin -based British spymasters known as the Cairo Gang, on 21 November 1920, Moran headed the IRA squad that killed two men in the Gresham Hotel in O'Connell Street: Leonard Wilde, a former British Consul in Spain, and Patrick Joseph MacCormack, a World War I veteran and ex-jockey.
+MacCormack's mother, Kate, a veteran of the Land War and relative of Michael Davitt who lived in Dun Laoghaire, mounted a vigorous campaign to clear her son's name of what she saw as the taint of being a British spy.

-While in detention at Arbour Hill Prison, he was subjected to a number of identity parades and identified as being the man who had held up a motor cyclist outside 38 Mount Street, Dublin where Lieutenant Ames, a suspected intelligence officer was murdered (21 November 1920).
-He strongly protested his innocence of involvement in that incident on Bloody Sunday.
+While in detention at Arbour Hill Prison, Moran was subjected to a number of identity parades and identified as being the man who had held up a motor cyclist outside 38 Mount Street, Dublin where Lt.
+Peter Ashmun Ames, an American-born British military intelligence officer, was murdered (21 November 1920).
+Moran strongly protested his innocence of involvement in that incident on Bloody Sunday.
 He claimed he was at Mass in Blackrock (over four miles from the scene of the shooting) at the time.
 Several witnesses supported this alibi evidence, but it was deemed to be false.

 However, witnesses including a church rector, responding to the claim by military witnesses to have known the time by the chiming of the church bell, revealed that the bell had not chimed for years.
+The sexton said it had not chimed for 10 years.